 The recipe for this luscious dish is from a fabulous book on Gaziantep cookery called "A Taste of Sun & Fire" by Aylin Oney Tan.
-I met Aylin last week at a luxurious dinner at the Ciragan Palace in Istanbul at a dinner to celebrate UNESCO’s selection of Gaziantep as a Creative City for its gastronomy.
+I met Aylin in 2016 at a luxurious dinner at the Ciragan Palace in Istanbul at a dinner to celebrate UNESCO’s selection of Gaziantep as a Creative City for its gastronomy.

-Aylin points out that this dish is named after the Central Asian city of Bukhara in Uzbekistan, this pilaf is mostly reserved for festive meals.
+Aylin points out that this dish is named after the Central Asian city of Bukhara in Uzbekistan and is mostly reserved for festive meals.
 It is usually made with lamb shanks, but boneless cubed lamb can also be used.
-A little allspice and cinnamon go beautifully with this dish.

 Pour nearly boiling water over the rice with a little salt and soak until the water becomes lukewarm.